alspur/kysrc/README.md

 ### What's inside

 This package contains nine different kinds of datasets with data at three different levels: state, district, and school.
-To reference a table for a particular level, the sufficx will need to be `state`, `dist`, or `sch`, respectively.
+To reference a table for a particular level, you will need to append the suffix `state`, `dist`, or `sch`, respectively.
 For example, `ach_grade_state` would provide summary data for the entire state of Kentucky, while `ach_grade_sch` would provide the same data for each public school in Kentucky.

-The datasets included in this pacage are:
+The datasets included in this package are:

 - `ach_grade_...`: K-PREP test data by grade level (3-8, HS).
 - `ach_level_...`: K-PREP test data by school level (Elementary School, Middle School, High School).